Themes in Steamy East and related fiction

 1. The Pacific War as part of World War II, and all contemporary wars in Asia

-2. All wars that preconditioned World War II in the Pacific and Asia -- including the Sino-Japanese War of 1894-1895, the Spanish-American War of 1898, the Russo-Japanese War of 1904-1905, and World War I, and
+2. All wars that preconditioned World War II in the Pacific and Asia -- including the Sino-Japanese War of 1894-1895, the Spanish-American War of 1898, the Russo-Japanese War of 1904-1905, World War I in 1914-1918, Japan's military takeover of Manchuria in 1931 and its creation of Manchoukuo in 1932, and Japan's invasion and occupation of parts of the Republic of China (ROC) from 1937,

-Chinese Revolution and Taiwan Straits War
+Chinese revolution and Taiwan Straits standoff

-The communist revolution in China, directed against nationalists, continues in the standoff between the People's Republic of China and the Republic of China, now in control of only Taiwan and a few other islands.
-The United States, and also Japan, are very deeply involved in this standoff -- which has the potential of exploding into a war international war that makes the 1954-1955 "straits crisis" look like child's play.
+To the extent that Japan is militarily allied with the United States, it is very deeply involved in the ROC-PRC standoff -- which has the potential of exploding into a regional war that would make the 1954-1955 "straits crisis" look like child's play.

 Korean War